 We are very pleased to announce the publication of the RHS Report: Gender Equality and Historians in UK Higher Education.
 The report analyses the results, both quantitative and qualitative, of the survey many of you completed last year.
 Many thanks to everyone who replied and/or attended one of the workshops we held to discuss the findings.
 We were delighted to receive over 700 replies, 42% from men, with a good distribution across age, career stage and area of the UK.
 READ MORE.

 History REF panel report

-Read the History REF panel report on the nature and quality of submissions here.
+Read the History REF2014 panel report on the nature and quality of submissions here.
 (Panel D report, pp 50-57)